Mephilis7/PlayerManager/README.txt

 Commands:
 ---------
 /pman - Shows help
-/pman <player> - Shows information about the specified player /pman <ip> - Shows information about the specified IP address /pman list - Shows all connected players with their gamemode.
+/pman info <player|ip> - Shows information about the specified player /pman list - Shows all connected players with their gamemode.
 /pman reload - Reloads the config.yml

 Permissions:
 ------------
-Currently there's only one permission: pman.manage - Permission to use /pman
+pman.help - Permission to use /pman
+pman.info - Permission to use /pman info pman.info.name - Permission to be shown the name on /pman info pman.info.ip - Permission to be shown the IP address on /pman info pman.info.world - Permission to be shown the world on /pman info pman.info.health - Permission to be shown health on /pman info pman.info.food - Permission to be shown food level on /pman info pman.info.xp - Permission to be shown Exp Level on /pman info pman.info.gamemode - Permission to be shown gamemode on /pman info pman.info.position - Permission to be shown position on /pman info pman.info.distance - Permission to be shown distance between target and command executor on /pman info pman.list - Permission to use /pman list pman.reload - Permission to use /pman reload

 Planned Features: